PedroDrago/nvim/README.md

 rm -rf ~/.config/nvim && git clone git@github.com:PedroDrago/nvim.git ~/.config/nvim
 ```

-**Obs: If you want to use my neovim config I recommend deleting all entries in `nvim/lua/plugins/which-key.lua`.
-That will help you learning my keymaps.
+**Obs: If you want to use my neovim config I recommend deleting all ignored entries in [which-key.lua](./lua/plugins/whichkey.lua), this will help you learn my keymaps.
 Just delete all lines that have `which_key_ignore`**